 Taking up the challenge, the International Architecture Biennale Rotterdam, the Dutch Water Envoy and Architecture Workroom Brussels have initiated Water as Leverage.

-In partnership with the Asian Infrastructure Investment Bank (AIIB) and 100 Resilient Cities (100RC), and supported by the UN/World Bank High Level Panel for Water and the Global Center of Excellence on Climate Adaptation (GCECA), they have launched their first project, Water as Leverage for Resilient Cities: Asia, on November 9, 2017 at COP23 in Bonn, Germany.
+In partnership with the Asian Infrastructure Investment Bank (AIIB), 100 Resilient Cities (100RC), UN-Habitat and Partners for Resilience, and supported by the UN/World Bank High Level Panel for Water and the Global Center on Adaptation (GCA), we have launched our first project, Water as Leverage for Resilient Cities: Asia (WaL/Asia), on November 9, 2017 at COP23 in Bonn, Germany.

 Nowhere on earth are water-related disasters as widespread and costly, both in terms of human life and loss of (social) wealth, as in South and South East Asia.
 Asian cities account for 83 percent of the population affected by sea level rise.
 That is why, together with the AIIB and 100RC Asia, we decided to test how water can be used as a lever for change in Asia first.